mdancho84/mdancho84.github.io/_drafts/the-most-useful-r-package-you-dont-know-yet.md

 <p class="date text-center">It's not timetk</p>

-But timetk is just _too_ popular.
-Timetk has been downloaded 1,400,000 times.
+But timetk is again _too_ popular.
+Timetk has been downloaded 1,400,000 times and his a staple of time series analysis in the tidyverse.

 ### Learning Time Series Analysis